O forse sei tu: Critical reception

 Andrea Conti of Il Fatto Quotidiano appreciates the instrumental use of the piano in the song, highlighting that it is "an intimate, delicate, powerful song".
 Andrea Laffranchi from Corriere della Sera also appreciates both the piano and the strings.
 Laffranchi also notes that Elisa's voice makes him get goosebumps.

 Francesco Prisco, writing for Il Sole 24 Ore, sees the piece as a "piano ballad with an epic melody refrain".
 Francesco Chignola of TV Sorrisi e Canzoni describes the song as "enchanting" on which "the voice of the Friulian artist moves through a thousand shades with splendid clarity", focusing on the fact that it represents "a hymn to life and feelings that make it worthy of be lived ".

 All Music Italia appreciates the text, calling it a "classic" capable of "describing that fullness that only love gives".
-Il Giorno was pleasantly impressed "by the Toffoli-Petrella couple" and they described "O forse sei tu" as a poignant pop ballad, a secular prayer that enjoys the favor of forecasts.
+Il Giorno was pleasantly impressed "by the Toffoli-Petrella couple" and they described "O forse sei tu" as a poignant pop ballad, a secular prayer that enjoys the favour of forecasts.

 Music video

 The official music video of "O forse sei tu" was released on 3 February 2022 on Elisa's official YouTube channel.
-Directed by Guilio Rosati, the music video of the song was recorded in the town of Cecina in Livorno, Tuscany.
+Directed by Giulio Rosati, the music video of the song was recorded in the town of Cecina in Livorno, Tuscany.
 Rosati explains that the choice of Cecina was dictated by the fact that Elisa intended to make a tribute to the music video of "Luce (Tramonti a nord est)", with which she won the Sanremo Music Festival 2001.
 The director notes that in the video of "Luce (Tramonti a nord est)", Elisa was seen dancing with another human figure.
-For this new song, he therefore intended to create a dance with light "in order to make everything more etheral" while paying homage to Elisa's 2001 song.
+For this new song, he therefore intended to create a dance with light "in order to make everything more ethereal" while paying homage to Elisa's 2001 song.

-The video starts with a shot on trees in a bush, which is followed by a close up shot of Elisa sitting on a log.
-Through the video Elisa sings, dances and wanders in the bush during sunset.
+The video starts with a shot of trees in a bush, which is followed by a close-up shot of Elisa sitting on a log.
+Through the video, Elisa sings, dances and wanders in the bush during sunset.
 The video also includes shots after nightfall with shadows dancing on trees.
-In the end, Elisa reaches to a beach in sunset.
+In the end, Elisa reaches a beach at sunset.
 She wears a long white dress, designed by the creative director of Valentino, Pierpaolo Piccioli.